AstroTechies/astroneermodding/docs/guides/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 First, find the item's ItemType asset.
 Then, find the "ConstructionRecipe" StructProperty in the Class Default Object export (an export with a name starting with ``Default__``; typically Export 2 for ItemType assets).
 This struct contains an array of "Ingredients", where each entry of the array is a StructProperty of type ``ItemRecipeIngredient``.

 To add a new ingredient, simply copy one of "Ingredients StructProperty ItemRecipeIngredient" rows within the Ingredients ArrayProperty and paste it to create a new, identical row.
 Adjust the ItemType ObjectProperty to point to the correct resource, and adjust the Count FloatProperty to be the correct number of resources.
-The ItemType is an ObjectProperty referencing an import that imports a resource's ItemType asset; see the "How can I import a resource in UAssetGUI?" question for more information.
+The ItemType is an ObjectProperty referencing an import that imports a resource's ItemType asset; see the "How can I import an item type in UAssetGUI?" question for more information.

 To delete one of the ingredients, simply remove the corresponding "Ingredients StructProperty ItemRecipeIngredient" row.